lee0c/lee0c.github.io/_posts/2025/2025-05-14-azure-locations.md

   <(for location in "${newLocations[@]}"; do echo "$location"; done) )
 ```

-`comm` also likes newline-delimited lists, so we're looping through again.
+`comm` also likes newline-delimited input, so we're again looping through the array rather than echoing all values at once.

 ### catching errors